twonfi/EPS_Website/CONTRIBUTING.md

 2. `pip install -r elSSGin/requirements.txt`
 3. Build the site
     - If you use PyCharm: run "Build elSSGin site" (select in top right corner)
+    - If you use Visual Studio Code: run "Build elSSGin site" in Run & Debug
     - Everyone else: in `/elSSGin`: `python __main__.py`
     - The script builds the site to `/site`
     - Rebuild every time you update a pod